tanmaysharma231/tanmaysharma231/README.md

     declare parent relationships — e.g. a national security delay exception flagging itself as a subset of the main 8-K filing obligation.

-    Stage 4 — LLM-as-Judge Evaluation
-    ID-agnostic coverage scoring against reference criteria drawn from SEC releases and compliance publications.
-The judge evaluates the full set of interpretations collectively per criterion, not just the ID-matched entry, so obligations split by the extractor are scored correctly.

     Tools: Python, GPT-4o / GPT-4o-mini, Pydantic, LangChain, SEC EDGAR API, US CFR API